The process includes supporting facilitators from within OPDs who can promote inclusive education among the OPD membership.

 Developing training modules

-There are three modules in the DPO training:
+There are three modules in the OPD training:

 - Foundational – awareness of what inclusive education is;